ahmedCoder12424/cse15l-lab-reports/LabReport3.md

 This option outputs path of files without matching string.
 This is essentially the inverse of -l command and can be helpful in finding files without a common string.

 ### Example #1

+In this example, I search for the files that don't include the word "war" using the `-L` option.
+Since the collection of files includes a lot about history, one would expect war to be a common word to be used in the files.
+This can be helpful in showing us which words are common and which files are more unique for not containing a common word.

 __command:__
 ```